begumbasovali/landmark-tracker-app/README.md

 - **Server**: The main Express.js server in `server.js` handles API requests and serves static files
 - **Authentication**: JWT-based authentication is implemented in the middleware and routes
 - **Database Models**: Mongoose models define the data structure
+- **Dynamic API**: The `config.js` file automatically detects the environment and configures API URLs accordingly
 - **Frontend Interface**: The application has two interfaces:
   - `index.html` in the root directory: A simple standalone landmark creator
   - `public/index.html`: The fully featured application with authentication